 The Company utilizes the Black-Scholes option-pricing model to determine the fair value of stock options on the date of grant.
 This model derives the fair value of stock options based on certain assumptions related to expected stock price volatility, expected option life, risk-free interest rate and dividend yield.
 Due to the Company's short history as a public entity, the Company's expected volatility is based on the historical volatility of other publicly traded development stage companies in the same industry.
 The estimated expected option life is based upon estimated employee exercise patterns and considers whether and the extent to which the options are in-the-money.
 The risk-free interest rate assumption is based upon the U.S. Treasury yield curve appropriate for the estimated life of the stock options awards.
-For the period ended December 31, 2006 the assumptions used were an estimated annual volatility of 100%, expected average holding periods of five years, and a risk-free interest rate of 5.5%.
+For the periods ended December 31, 2007 and 2006 the assumptions used were an estimated annual volatility of 100%, expected average holding periods of five years, and risk-free interest rates ranging from 3.50% to 4.90% and 5.50%, respectively.
 The expected dividend rate is zero and no forfeiture rate was applied, as it was not considered material.